ViktoriaFarnefors/VF-Dojo-Graduation-Repo/VF-Dojo-Graduation-Repo/BACKLOG.md

   [ , , ]

 - The players takes turn placing markers

-- There is a paus between turns (not essential, ask PO or customer?)

 - Player X makes a vertical line -> Player wins